Thought Leadership Virtual Seminar

-At edHEALTH’s May 26 Thought Leadership Program, Juan Lopera, Vice President of Business Diversity for the combined Tufts Health Plan and Harvard Pilgrim Health Care organization, will describe how race, ethnicity, gender identity, and sexual orientation affect access to healthcare and health outcomes.
-He will provide practical advice for improving employee access to care and overall health and well-being:
+At edHEALTH’s May 26 Thought Leadership Program, Juan Lopera, incoming inaugural Chief Diversity, Equity, and Inclusion Officer of Beth Israel Lahey Health, described how race, ethnicity, gender identity, and sexual orientation affect access to healthcare and health outcomes.
+He provided practical advice for improving employee access to care and overall health and well-being:

 - Why is it important to address these disparities?

 - How can health plan solutions be tailored to meet the needs of diverse individuals, including but not limited to clinical programs and service?